euroblaze/documentation-user/accounting/bank/reconciliation/use_cases.rst

 Linking your bank statements with your accounting can be a lot of work.
-You need to find invoices back, relate payments and that amount of administration can cast a lot of time.
+You need to find invoices back, relate payments and that amount of administration can cost a lot of time.
 Luckily, with Odoo you can very easily link your invoices or any other payment with your bank statements.